Technical and Organizational Measures (TOM) for Companies

 Our free checklist for TOMs!

-Make sure you have considered all aspects of technical and organisational measures with our free checklist!
+Check all aspects of the technical and organisational measures with our free checklist.

 Is there a risk of fines if TOM is inadequately implemented?